alloba/book-of-hours-notes/books/The Locksmith's Dream - Trespasses.md

 ### Study Complete Description
 I've Read...

-'The woman in the sand-coloured robe has told me: the stairways of the Mansus go ever up.
+'The woman in the sand-coloured robe has told me: the stairways of [[world-at-large/The Mansus|the Mansus]] go ever up.
 Death is down.
 The [[Mother of Ants]] guards both directions with each of her heads, and so the passage must always be through a wound.
 I think [[The White Door]] might be a wound.
 That's one reason the Dead sometimes pass it.
 I think I have the other half of the Secret now, and I hope my reader can put both halves together.'